melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-app-deployment-from-1vm-k8s.md

 ---
 layout: post
 comments: true
-title: "Deploying a Spring Boot app to K8s"
+title: "Taking an app deployment from 1 VM, to Docker, Docker Compose and finally to K8s"
 date: 2018-12-14 08:45:09 -0700
 categories: devops
 tags:
 - Docker
 - Kubernetes
 - Helm
-description: Deploying a Spring Boot app to K8s
+description: Taking an app deployment from 1 VM, to Docker, Docker Compose and finally to K8s.
 published: true
 ---